 Recommended Resources & Products

 Have you seen my webinar with Dr. Jessica McCleese on overcoming negative sexual messages?
 It’s still available and entirely FREE.
-Check it out here.
+Click here and scroll down to the bottom of the page.

 Also be sure to check out Jessica’s other excellent resources!
 She’s a licensed psychologist and a certified Christian sex therapist.